baashna514/stock-distribution-system/README.md

 This is a distribution management systrem based on different modules.
 1. Admin Module
 2. Distributor Module
-3. Customer Module
+3. Customer Module.

-each module has its own functionality regarding to its access.
+Each module has its own functionality regarding to its access.